blockbridge/blockbridge-kb/release/5.1/index.md

 platform-level services.
 They weren't leaking memory, but could in some cases grow to consume more memory than they really should have.
 Release 5.1 enforces tight constraints on these processes.
-* **Blockbridge Shell:** The installation and management shell "blockbridge" got a facelift in 5.1.
-It now has much clearer, consistent organization, with better documentation.
-It also includes built-in support for configuring an HTTP proxy.
 * **Diskctl Enclosure View:** Management of devices and volumes is significantly simpler with an enclosure-centric view that's now the default in the "diskctl" command.